 God has progressively revealed information over time.
-What God has revealed over time is different information.
-It is progressive revelation.
+What God has revealed over time is different information, it is progressive revelation.
 It is not all the same thing.
 He does not give the same instructions to all persons throughout the corridors of history.
 Different instructions are given to man in order for him to respond to God in faith, demonstrating that they believe what He said.
 Faith is man’s response back to God, based on what He has told man.
 Faith has an object.
 Faith is the substance of things hoped for.

-We place our faith and our hope in the death, burial, and resurrection of Jesus Christ within this dispensation of grace because that is what God has revealed.
+We place our faith and our hope in the death, burial, and resurrection of Jesus Christ within this dispensation of grace because that is what God has revealed to us.
 Those throughout the corridors of time that did not know about the death, burial, and resurrection of Jesus Christ were provided information for them to hope in.
 When they placed their hope in that information, that was their faith – believing that to be true.
 Thus God could make the transaction of salvation happen for them.